jzhao0626/Pandemic_Analysis/README.md

 1. Areas of high density have more cases
 2. In the U.S., Georgia ranks 6th in terms of cases and 9th in terms of deaths
 3. COVID-related Hospitalizations do not correlate with deaths
-4. As age increases so does the number of cases
+4. The 18-29 year old age group has the greatest number of confirmed cases in Georgia
 5. States with a higher number of cases are receiving more vaccines
 6. For most states, approximately 10% of their population has either been naturally infected or fully vaccinated